2008 World Series: Phillies

-In summing up the firsts and given how long the city's sports fans have waited, Phillies President David Montgomery said that "our first name is Philadelphia", and he and manager Charlie Manuel dedicated the championship to the city of Philadelphia and the fans.
+Phillies President David Montgomery said that "our first name is Philadelphia", and he and manager Charlie Manuel dedicated the championship to the city of Philadelphia and the fans.
 Manuel also dedicated the championship to his mother, who died on the day of Game 2 of the NLCS.
 Phil Sheridan of The Philadelphia Inquirer said that the 25 years without a championship "helped define this city as a sports town for way too long.
 It was long enough to turn passion too often to anger.
 Maybe this championship will turn the vinegar back into wine," and said that the fans "waited forever and a day."

 On Halloween, October 31, approximately two million fans lined Broad Street for a ticker-tape parade, making it the largest gathering for a championship parade in Philadelphia since the Flyers won the 1974 Stanley Cup Finals.
 This parade had significance for Phillies pitcher Jamie Moyer and Phillies broadcaster Harry Kalas, as they both were at the 1980 parade.
 Moyer grew up in the Philadelphia area as a Phillies fan and whose childhood hero was Steve Carlton, a member of the 1980 team, and whom he won against in his first Major League start.
 He was at both of the Phillies' World Series parades, skipping school to attend in 1980, and as a pitcher in 2008.
 Kalas was at both parades, as a broadcaster for the Phillies.
 When comparing the parade to the one in 1980, he told WCAU-TV that "this is bigger...the biggest I've ever seen."

 In 2010, Philadelphia sports fans picked both of the Phillies' World Series wins as the two greatest moments in Philadelphia sports, picking the 2008 championship as the greatest moment.